 Canceling an event means having to regroup, replan, and start again.

 There is no guarantee that all your pre-registered riders will attend your rain day.

 You’re going to have to give some refunds if you want to practice good customer service.

-On the bright side, you a rain day give you a chance to market your event again.
+On the bright side, putting your race off a year may give you a chance to market your event way in advance.